-- Call a friend or volunteer.
+- Call a friend or lend a hand.
 As social creatures, humans are hard-wired to connect with others.
-Meeting up with friends, joining a group or class, or volunteering in your community are all great ways to reduce stress.
+Meeting up with a friend outside, joining a virtual group or class, or helping out a neighbor are all great ways to reduce stress.
 Socializing with others boosts the oxytocin hormone, decreases anxiety levels, and may increase your ability to cope with stressful situations.

 - Spend time in nature.
 Studies have shown that immersing yourself in the great outdoors has a slew of health benefits, including lowering blood pressure, reducing anxiety, and improving your mood.
 Not a nature lover?
 The good news is, you don’t have to sign on for an overnight camping trip.
 Two hours a week in nature is all it takes to make a difference in your mental health.